 Other Factors To Consider

-Just as there is different types of plastic, there are different types of glass.
+– Just as there are different types of plastic, there are different types of glass.

 – Using recycled glass like cullet makes a difference to sustainability compared to using glass purely from virgin resources

-The waste management systems, facilities and technology in a given country or State make a difference to the sustainability not just of different materials, but different waste items and products (because of how different waste materials and items are processed among the different disposal options at different rates)
+– The waste management systems, facilities and technology in a given country or State make a difference to the sustainability not just of different materials, but different waste items and products (because of how different waste materials and items are processed among the different disposal options at different rates)

-How long a glass product or item lasts, or how many times it can be used/re-used before being thrown out, impacts it’s sustainability footprint
+– How long a glass product or item lasts, or how many times it can be used/re-used before being thrown out, impacts it’s sustainability footprint